beppu/blog/content/post/spacemacs-tips.md

    variable as well as any custom code goes here.
 For example, if you need to set some variables (such as indentation settings) this is where you'd do it.

-`SPC q R` - This is a handy way to restart emacs.
+`SPC q R` - This is a handy way to restart emacs after changing the configuration.

 # Navigation